sagar-sangani/Process-of-new-repository/README.md

 4) select `application`

-5) `Now select where you want to create project and also select folder.` `If you want to make new folder then first create new folder then select that folder.`
+5) `Now select folder where you want to create project.` `If you want to make new folder then first create new folder.`

+6) `Now select that folder.`

-6) After Completing above steps Finally our project file is create.
+7) After Completing above steps Finally our project file is create.

-## For mak new repository
+## For making new repository

 1) type `git init` in Visual Studio Code terminal for initialized empty git repository.